 The Mayor has four primary areas of interest.
-Within each is a myriad of programs and initiatives he believes best serves the Tallahassee community.
+Within each are programs and initiatives that serve the Tallahassee community.

 Find out more about each of the Mayor's initiatives: